 The income statement is one of the main financial statements.
-It is also known as the statement of operations, profit and loss statement, or P&L. The income statement reports a company's profitability during the period of time specified in its heading.
-The period or time interval might be one year, nine months, three months, one month, 52 weeks, 13 weeks, four weeks, and so on.
+It is also known as the statement of earnings, statement of operations, profit and loss statement, or P&L. The income statement reports a company's profitability during the period of time specified in its heading.
+The time period or time interval might be one year, nine months, three months, one month, 52 weeks, 13 weeks, four weeks, and so on.

 The elements or components of the income statement are revenues, gains, expenses, and losses.
 A single-step income statement format shows revenues and gains minus expenses and losses—and the resulting bottom line: net income.

 For the bottom line of the income statement to report a meaningful net income, it should be prepared using the accrual basis of accounting.
 This means that revenues are reported when they are earned—when the merchandise or services are delivered—and not when the money is collected.
 Expenses are matched with revenues or are reported when they occur—and not when the expenses are paid.